DivadNojnarg/CaPO4Sim/README.md

   - rewrite the dashboardControbar code in pure R
   - add hotjar tracking to recover datas of users
   - redo the whole comment section for each file
+  - remove the first blue and yellow notifications when a case study is selected
+  - Update the help section (synchronization with the current interface)
++ Hardware
+  - The server is going to switch from 8 cores/32 GB RAM to 16 cores and 64GB RAM to further support the load

 ## Changelog version 3.1 (global app)